 - 1 (15.5 oz.) can cannellini beans

-- Put the frozen lima beans in a large microwave-safe bowl with the chicken broth.
+- Put the frozen lima beans in a large microwave-safe bowl with the chicken stock.
 Put in the microwave on high for 7 minutes.

 - Fill a medium saucepan with hot tap water.
 Cover and put over high heat.
 When it comes to the boil, add 2 teaspoons of salt and then the mini shells.
 Cook until they reach the desired doneness and then drain.